Luna 16: Mission summary

 After 26 hours and 25 minutes on the lunar surface, at 07:43 UT on 21 September, the spacecraft's upper stage lifted off from the Moon.
 The lower stage of Luna 16 remained on the lunar surface and continued transmission of lunar temperature and radiation data.
 Three days later, on 24 September, after a direct ascent traverse with no mid-course corrections, the capsule, with its 101 grams of lunar soil, reentered Earth's atmosphere at a velocity of 11 kilometers per second.
 The capsule parachuted down 80 kilometers southeast of the town of Jezkazgan in Kazakhstan at 05:25 UT on 24 September 1970.
 Analysis of the dark basalt material indicated a close resemblance to soil recovered by the American Apollo 12 mission.

 According to the Bochum Observatory in Germany, strong and good-quality television pictures were returned by the spacecraft.
 Luna 16 was a landmark success for the Soviets in their deep-space exploration program; the mission accomplished the first fully automatic recovery of soil samples from the surface of an extraterrestrial body.

+On 10 June 1971, the Soviet Academy of Sciences exchanged Luna 16 samples with NASA in Moscow, receiving samples from Apollo 11 and Apollo 12.

 A 0.4825 g sample of material from a depth of 27 cm was sent to Britain.